resname/UltimateDNSBlockList/README.md

 ## Update Frequency

-The list is rebuilt and published **every hour** to ensure timely coverage of newly registered tracking and malware domains.
+The list is rebuilt and published at **least once every day** to ensure timely coverage of newly registered tracking and malware domains.

 ## Quick Start